dmoen/mailtrap-test-helper/README.md

 The message instance passed to the closure has all the properties retrieved from the Mailtrap API: http://docs.mailtrap.apiary.io/#reference/message/apiv1inboxesinboxidmessagesid/get

-The message can then be tested with a combination of tests:
+The message(s) can then be tested with a combination of tests:

 ```php
 $message->assertIsFrom("me@railsware.com", "Private Person")